This article was last updated Sept. 29, 2022.

 Historically, prices take a major hit following a catastrophic disaster, however, there’s a wild card here.

-After the fires in Napa last year, undamaged properties shot up in value.
+After the fires in Napa several years ago, undamaged properties shot up in value.
 Rents also exploded as displaced homeowners searched for places to live while their homes were being rebuilt.

-Here are just a few ways Realtors can help those facing a catastrophic disaster.
+Here are just a few ways Realtors can help those facing the aftermath of a catastrophic disaster.

 - Donate to the relief efforts.